 ⛔️ Cons: If you are outside of Germany, it might be hard to get at times.

-That was a lot of talk about grammar; if you need to clear your head a little with some laughs while learning German, take a look at our article: 111 German Idioms In English With Illustrations [+ Translation]
+That was a lot of talk about grammar; if you need to clear your head a little with some laughs while learning German, take a look at our guide: 111 German Idioms In English With Illustrations [+ Translation]

 Each German grammar book in this guide is a great choice, and we hope you have been able to select one or two, which fit your journey with learning the essential German grammar.
-Don’t forget to put the book down every once in a while and actually use what you have learned to speak the language.
+Don’t forget to put the book down every once in a while and actually use what you have learned and speak the language.

 If you are lucky and you live in Germany, use every chance you get.
 If German does not surround you, try an online language school, such as Lingoda, to learn from native German speakers at any time of day.